felipecarrillo100/ipad-dual-joystick/README.md

 ### Benefits

 - **Responsive Design**: Works flawlessly on different screen sizes, orientations, and aspect ratios.
+- **Optional controls**: Only show joysticks or buttons if the corresponding callbacks are provided.
 - **Customizable**: Easily tweak colors, sizes, positions, and offsets through SCSS variables.
 - **Lightweight & Dependency-Free**: No frameworks, no bloated libraries, just clean React code.
 - **Multiplatform**: Optimized for iOS and Android touch devices.